 - Legal (IFTA, Driver Logs, etc)

-All of these things are all logistic companies do on a daily basis but how much would this be worth?
+All of these things are done on a daily basis by logistic companies, but how much would this be worth?
 My pitch at the time would be 10% of the addressable market at $500 a month (or $6,000 a year).
 For USPS it would be potentially $25m a month in new revenue.
-(My next blog post might be announcing the launch of this actual product, lol.)
+(My next blog post might be announcing the launch of this actual product…lol.)

 Whether or not this idea was possible, it sure sounded good and it was enough for me to share top honors with Blake Byrnes’ pitch for free first class mail driven by advertisement.